plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 -->

 <div class="myreply">
   Uh, no -- not necessarily.
-First we have to ask what exactly is meant by `diversity'?
+First, what exactly is meant by `diversity'?
 Does diversity in this context mean it's somehow better to hire or work with people with different skin color, different sexual orientations, different shoe sizes, different social-economic backgrounds, different heights, different IQs?
   What's the criteria -- and what makes the criteria relevant -- for deciding which characteristics are diverse-worthy?

   Context matters.